A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Introduction

 \section{Introduction}

-Over fifty years ago, Nobel prize winning economist Thomas Schelling studied segregation by modeling residents as colored particles on a chessboard.
-Each particle is considered {\it happy} if its color agrees with more than a fixed fraction of its neighbors and tries to move to a new site if it is not content \cite{hatna2014combining}.
-Simulations reveal the surprising fact that even mild biases favoring one's own color, known as {\it homophily}, is sufficient to cause segregation on a macroscopic scale \cite{schelling1971dynamic}.
-Extensive work has been done by economists and sociologists to expand and explain Schelling's model using statistical analyses and simulation tools \cite{bayer2012tiebout, kortum2012joint, lehman2011segregation, tammaru2020relationship}.
-This work typically focuses on how the dynamics determine the limiting distribution and connecting the model to the real world population dynamics \cite{clark1991residential, clark2008understanding, laurie2003role, singh2009schelling,cottrell2017multidimensional, perez2019geospatial}.
+Over fifty years ago, economist Thomas Schelling studied segregation by modeling residents as colored particles on a chessboard.
+Each particle is considered {\it happy} if its color agrees with more than a fixed fraction of its neighbors and {\it unhappy} particles try to move to new locations with more favorable neighborhoods \cite{hatna2014combining}.
+Simulations reveal even a mild preference for neighbors of one's own color is sufficient to cause segregation on a macroscopic scale~\cite{schelling1971dynamic}.
+Extensive work has been done by economists and sociologists to expand Schelling's model using statistical analysis, simulation tools, and enhanced models \cite{bayer2012tiebout, kortum2012joint, lehman2011segregation, tammaru2020relationship}.
+This work primarily focuses on how the dynamics determine the limiting distribution and try to connect the model to the real world population dynamics \cite{clark1991residential, clark2008understanding, laurie2003role, singh2009schelling,cottrell2017multidimensional, perez2019geospatial,yinger1976racial}.
+Recent work also seeks to understand the dual segregation of ethnicity and wealth with empirical studies \cite{sahasranaman2018ethnicity, fossett2011generative, paolillo2018different}.

-The first rigorous analyses of these dynamics appears in \cite{brandt2012analysis, gerhold2008computing}, where the authors consider the one dimensional Schelling model with two different races.
-For a set of agents $I$ living in a ring, the utility function is a simple threshold function computed as follows.
-There is a critical value $\theta\in [0,1]$.
-For each agent $j\in I$, if the fraction of the neighboring agents with the same race as that of $j$ is more than $\theta$ then $j$ is happy.
-Otherwise, $j$ is unhappy.
-The convergence of the dynamics is guaranteed with the stationary configuration being proved.
-Further rigorous work has been done by extending the neighborhood interactions to a broad class of utility functions.
-The exponential mixing time and the segregated stationary configurations are proved under certain preference thresholds~\cite{barmpalias2014digital, stauffer2007ising, pollicott2001dynamics}.

-A natural generalization of Schelling's original model can be described as follows.
-A set of agents~$I$ occupy some of the vertices of a graph $G=(V,E)$.
-Each agent $j\in I$ belongs to a race $R_j\in R$.
-Each configuration $\sigma$ of the system is a placement of agents on the vertices of the graph.
-Also, for $j$ there is the {\em utility function} $u_j:R^{N_{\sigma}(j)}\to\{\textrm{``happy", ``unhappy"} \}$, where $N_{\sigma}(j)$ is a small neighborhood around $j$ in $G$, which specifies the happiness of $j$.
-It is direct that given the utility functions and the configuration we can specify which agents are happy and which are not.
-In Schelling's model, each agent is content or not depending on whether the number of like neighbors exceeds a threshold, while in the particle model each agent's happiness increases incrementally with more neighbors of the same spin \cite{stauffer2008social}.